Skip to main content

 Best Practices for Managing Types

-• Consider what type of data each step will produce and consume
+Consider what type of data each step will produce and consume.
+Identify where type conversions will be needed before you start building your flow.

 If you can’t connect two nodes, check their input/output types.
 Hover over the connection points to see the expected type.
 Use appropriate type conversion nodes or Loop Mode to resolve mismatches.